bioperl/bioperl.github.io/howtos/Local_Databases.md

 ### Introduction

 Bioperl offers many ways to retrieve sequences from online databases like NCBI and Swissprot but there may be times when you want build local databases for fast, secure retrieval.
 This HOWTO discusses the different Bioperl modules you might use.
-Also see [HOWTO:OBDA Flat databases](HOWTO:OBDA_Flat_databases "wikilink").
+Also see [HOWTO:OBDA Flat databases].

 ### Bio::Index